LumpyFugu/LumpyFugu/README.md

 ## 🔬 Featured Project

-👉 Website for Travel Introduction, Sept.
+👉 Website Prototype for Travel Introduction, Sept.
 2020 – Nov.
 2020
 Designed a website to introduce how to travel in China and Australia.

 ✔ Designed the website layout and overall structure